 You’re stronger than you think.
 Trauma can take a slice out of your heart and batter your soul.
 But you can recover.
 You can also take on other important mental health care strategies to continue your road of continued personal growth and development.
 These strategies include:

 - Exercise.
 Let those endorphins boost your mood and your confidence.

 - Get the right amount of sleep.
 Your cognitive abilities don’t function as well on little sleep.
 You need sleep to think clearly and sort through your emotions.
 Without it, the trauma may seem even worse.
 Literally, sleep it off.
 You’ll feel better and you’ll be more prepared to get through it.

 - Start meditating.
 Quiet your mind and that inner voice.
 Take back control of your emotions and rein them in.

-Maybe your values have slightly changed and improved.
+And… Maybe your values have slightly changed and improved after going through this trauma.
 Perhaps life feels much more fragile than before.
 Use this and spin it to make your life the best it can be.
 We all go through emotional trauma.
 It’s okay to break a little.
 But fight through it, work through it, and come out stronger and better than you were before.